AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.5.md

 ![](../images/scatter_tool_scene.png)

 The new **Scatter Tool** plug-in lets you scatter objects in the scene.
 Quickly build out your level by distributing lightweight units like grass, clumps of flowers, posters, or gas cans by painting with scatter brushes.
 Modify spawn behavior using the **Scatter Pools Settings**, which apply the selected settings to all of the scatter data in your project at once.
-See ~{ Paint with the Scatter Tool }~.
+See [Paint with the Scatter Tool](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=paint-with-the-scatter-tool).

 ### GearVR and Mini Renderer

 For people trying to do VR on mobile devices (like GearVR), we’ve provided a new renderer.
 This is a forward renderer with a simplified material model that excludes all post effects to further improve the performance on lower spec platforms.
-See ~{ Mini renderer }~.
+See [Mini renderer](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=mini-renderer).

 ## Other Benefits

 ### Updated light gizmo icons and behavior

 We have updated the light gizmo icons and behaviors to be more user friendly and easy to understand.
 Light gizmos now look like their respective light types and also allow separate control over light gizmo size and adaptive scaling so that light icons scale with your zoom level.
-For updated light gizmos, see ~{ Light sources }~.
+For updated light gizmos, see [Light sources](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=light-sources).

 ### Default loaded level and Template level

 You can now set a default level in your project settings, to control which level loads automatically when you open the project.
 This makes it faster to get going in your daily work, and provides a more intuitive startup experience for new users.

 Projects also have a template level option which lets you specify the level to use when creating new levels.
 For advanced users, this is a useful way to set the starting point for newer users on your project.
-See ~{ Create or load a level }~.
+See [Create or load a level](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=create-or-load-a-level).

 ### Select Tool and selection improvements

 The Stingray Toolbox now includes a Select Tool with all the intuitive selection options you expect.
 We’ve improved the marquee selection behavior and added standard selection hotkeys.

 The Select tool lets you click objects or drag to draw a rectangular marquee to select the objects.
 Different modes let you specify whether to select only objects that are entirely within the marquee selection, or to also select those that partially intersect the marquee.
-For more information, see ~{ Select objects in a level }~.
+For more information, see [Select objects in a level](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=select-objects-in-a-level).

 ![](../gifs/select_tool.gif)